Fleker/Gltn/_nightlies/docs/docs/04_Themes/01_Organization_of_a_Theme_Script.md

-## Theme Script
-A javascript file is all that is required for a theme.
+A Javascript file is all that is required for a theme.
 It is easy to set up, and it can be organized into several different components

 ## Function
 Your script must have a `function initTheme()` which is called frequently in order for all elements on screen, new and old, to follow the theme's rules.